MITLibraries/timdex-ui/docs/architecture-decisions/0003-surface-primo-cdi-records-in-results.md

 could tab between Alma results (labeled 'Books', 'MIT Catalog', etc.) and CDI results ('Articles').

 While arguably an improvement on Bento, this design does not deliver the combined Alma/CDI results view as envisioned in the unified UI.
+A superior design would include an 'Everything' tab as the default, with TIMDEX and CDI tabs for users that want to refine further.

 ### Implement external search orchestrator